wpsh/wpsh.org/readme.md

 Now view the website at [http://127.0.0.1:4000]().

-The public website is built and hosted on [Netlify](https://www.netlify.com).
+The public website is built and hosted by [GitHub Pages](https://pages.github.com/).